-Threshold Limit Value® (TLV®).
+Threshold Limit Value[®] (TLV[®]).
 An exposure level under which most people can work consistently for 8 h a day, day after day, without adverse effects.
 Used by the ACGIH to designate degree of exposure to contaminants.
+TLVs can be expressed as approximate milligrams of particulate per cubic meter of air (mg/m3).
 TLVs are listed either for 8 h as a time-weighted average (TWA) or for 15 min as a short-term exposure limit (STEL).

 Ultraviolet radiation.
 Optical radiation with a wavelength shorter than that of visible radiation.
-(See CIE [1987] for details.)
+[See CIE (1987) for details.]
 The range between 100 and 400 nm is commonly subdivided into